Hand feel: Factors

 Hand feel may vary depending on fiber, various yarn parameters (such as hairiness, twist and yarn count), fabric weight (gsm), and fabric construction.
 Some undesired acid, alkaline, and temperature treatments can make certain fabrics harsher.
 The feel of some fabrics like silk (satin), fine muslins (mulmul), rayon (modal or lyocell), nylon, and microfiber are naturally soft.

 The judgement of fabrics on the scale of soft to harsh is affected by the following parameters.

 Fiber properties and yarn

 The staple length and diameter of the constituting fibers affect the softness of the materials.
 More considerable fiber length needs less twisting, and loosely twisted yarns tend to have a softer hand feel.
-Examples are Egyptian, and pima cotton is softer than cotton with shorter fibers.
-The same is with Silk, and synthetic fibers that have infinite length are softer.
+Such as how Egyptian, and pima cotton is softer than cotton with shorter fibers.

 Texture

-The concept of texture pertains to the characteristics of a fabric's surface and can be discerned through both visual and tactile perceptions.
+The factor of texture pertains to the characteristics of a fabric's surface and can be discerned through both visual and tactile perceptions.
 The texture of a fabric may be either smooth or rough.
-As natural fibers are characterized by inherent variations, they tend to imbue fabrics with greater texture compared to their synthetic or manufactured counterparts.
+As natural fibers are characterized by inherent variations, they tend have greater texture compared to their synthetic or manufactured counterparts.
 The texture of a fabric is also greatly influenced by factors such as yarn type, finishing techniques, and fabric structure.